 At The Child Center of NY, we know every day is a day to observe, study, and appreciate Black History.
 From the first days of our nation when York played a pivotal role in the Lewis and Clark expedition, to today’s Black luminaries like President Barack Obama and Presidential Inauguration poet Amanda Gorman, Black Americans are an integral part of the fabric of our country.

-That’s why in honor of Black History Month, many Child Center programs are taking the time not only to study and appreciate Black History, but also to celebrate it.
+That’s why in honor of Black History Month, many Child Center programs took the time not only to study and appreciate Black History, but also to celebrate it.

-As with everything else, the COVID-19 pandemic is causing those celebrations to look a little different this year, but they promise to be no less passionate, thought-provoking, entertaining, and illustrative of the many contributions of Black Americans, including the history makers of today.
-Here’s a sample of what’s happening across The Child Center this month:
+As with everything else, the COVID-19 pandemic caused those celebrations to look different this year, but they were no less passionate, thought-provoking, entertaining, and illustrative of the many contributions of Black Americans, including the history makers of today.
+Here’s a sample of happenings across The Child Center this February: